thedunston/troublevent/README.md

 Fix any issues and then build.

 `go build -o Week2Lab3.bin`

+The student executes "Week2Lab3.bin" and sees the message "You just edited the /etc/dhcp/dhcpd.conf file and restarted the service.
+Users are reporting they are not able to receive an IP address..
+That should queue them to check the appropriate log file to determine the error.
+DHCP is quite good at explaining the error and where it is located.

 ### Create a binary that runs ps -ef and the student has to determine the command that printed the output.